ESTJ Personality Traits: The Guardian

 Best Career Choices for ESTJs

-ESTJs have a wide range of personality characteristics that help them excel at a number of different careers.
-Their emphasis on rules and procedures make them well-suited to supervisory and management positions, while their respect for laws, authority and order help them excel in law enforcement roles.
+ESTJs have a wide range of personality characteristics that help them excel at several different careers.
+Their emphasis on rules and procedures makes them well-suited to supervisory and management positions, while their respect for laws, authority, and order helps them excel in law enforcement roles.

 The following are just a few of the best career choices for ESTJs: